2ndsleep/2ndsleep.github.io/_posts/learn/basics/azure_intro/explainers/2024-01-18-naming-conventions.md

 First, let's get some terms out of the way. **Naming** is exactly what you think it is: what you name your Azure resources.

-Azure resources allow you to apply [**tags**](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources).
+Azure resources allow you to apply **{% include reference.html item="tags" %}**.
 These are simply name-value pairs of whatever the frick you want.
 Here's some tagging examples.

 |Tag Name|Value|
 |--------|-----|